-What can we expect from the 2014 edition of the Spanish festival
+What to expect from this year's edition of the Spanish festival

 London Jazz Festival